scipy-conference/scipy-conference/README.rst

 ======================================
-Welcome to the Scipy Conference Manual
+Welcome to the SciPy Conference Manual
 ======================================

-Welcome to the Scipy Conference Manual.
-This project contains material to run a Scipy conference and reduce the manual work from one year to the next to build the website and its backends.
+Welcome to the SciPy Conference Manual.
+This project contains material to run a SciPy conference and reduce the manual work from one year to the next to build the website and its backends.